SpellholdStudios/Saradas_Magic_for_BG2/README.md

     - Added chapters continuity for EET games.
     - Added `EET_NPC_TRANSITION` function.
     - Provided accurate sized NPC portraits for EE games.
-- Added native classic BG2:ToB compatibility (thanks Austin and Gwendolyne!):
+- Added backward native classic BG2:ToB compatibility (thanks Austin and Gwendolyne!):
     - Restored items usability restriction flags in description for classic games and automatically removed them for EE games with `GW_UPDATE_ITM_DESCRIPTION_TO_EE` WeiDU function.
     - Fixed `Face()` and `LeaveAreaLUA` actions using dir.ids in EE games, and crashing classical games.
     - Solved the wrong `WIZARD_IMPROVED_ALACRITY` entry in classic spell.ids (misspelled `WIZARD_IMPROVED_ALUCRITY`) that was crashing installation in a way that does not break other mods compatibility.